kiarie404/attachment_website/README.md

    - signature integrity

-3. Ideas on where/how to get attachment?🤷🏾
+3. Giving direction to students on the internship search?🤷🏾
+   - Where and when to apply.
+   - Getting recommendations.